-Yes.
-Policy Forums are short and do not allow for the same amount of immersion as meetings A and C do.
-Time is also constrained from the perspective of the Constituencies, which in turn minimizes the amount of time available to interact newcomers and engage them in activities.
+It depends.
+Policy Forums are limited to four days and do not allow for the same amount of immersion as meetings A and C. Time is also constrained from the perspective of the Constituencies, which in turn minimizes the amount of time available to interact newcomers and engage them in activities.
+However, it could be that some very exceptions are useful, from the local community in particular, as otherwise, we miss the opportunity to bring in Fellows from the region the Policy Forum is located in.
+For example, for ICANN62, the number of island countries and South/Central American countries is significant, and there are over 40 ICT Associations.
+Business executives can often only spend 2-3 days away from their business responsibilities, especially if they are key associations staff or CEOs/Senior executives of growing businesses.
+By eliminating the option for us to invite Fellows from business in LATAM, ICANN arbitrarily determined that the Policy Forum Meetings were not useful to the community.
+The BC respectfully disagrees.
+New Fellows should be allowed from that relevant region, not only returning fellows.

 10. Considering your responses to previous questions, would you suggest making the program larger, smaller, or maintaining the current size?

-Between 25 and 50% smaller.
+For 2019 – 20 % smaller.
+Evaluation should be undertaken before making major cuts but the focus should be on improvements and strenghthing the linkage to the various ICANN groups.

 11. If the program were to be reduced in size, what would your group deem as the priorities for the program with a smaller cohort?

-One-to-one engagement needs to be taken as a priority, seeing as it is a key factor in both having 1) increased accountability and 2) better guidance for the Fellows.
-This needs to be a joint initiative between the program coordinators and the community, ensuing a better ROI on the program.
+Defining a defined pathway to engagement needs to be taken as a priority, seeing as it is a key factor in both having 1) increased accountability and 2) better outcome for effective engagement for the Fellows.
+This needs to be a joint initiative between the program coordinators and the community, ensuing a better ROI on the program

+The BC supports a reduction of 20% for 2019 fiscal, with an evaluation that is based on defining metrics for what the program should achieve; e.g. 25% Awareness and positive perspective about ICANN; 60% active engagement and participation in ICANN; 15% - contributing to external events/programs that affect ICANN.

 12. When you interact with Fellows at an ICANN Meeting, do you find that they are sufficiently knowledgeable about ICANN?
-If no, what skills or areas of knowledge would you suggest increasing focus on for pre-Meeting preparation?
+If nt, what skills or areas of knowledge would you suggest increasing focus on for pre-Meeting preparation?